On the map, the West Prong of the Little River divides Sevierville from Pigeon Forge.

 In fact, if the idea that the best Mexican food is served in the back of a Hispanic grocery store is a surprise to you, this might not be your place.

 Delicious BBQ made fresh daily.
-Served on paper plates with beans, potato salad, smoked mac and cheese or coleslaw.
+It’s served on paper plates with beans, potato salad, smoked mac and cheese or coleslaw.

 There are also a few outdoor picnic tables if you want to eat on site, but you can call ahead and pick it up to go.